datastax/dsbulk/manual/settings.md

 #### --driver.query.fetchSize _&lt;number&gt;_

 The page size, or how many rows will be retrieved simultaneously in a single network round trip.
 This setting will limit the number of results loaded into memory simultaneously during unloading or counting.
+Setting this value to any negative value will disable paging, i.e., the entire result set will be retrieved in one pass (not recommended).
 Not applicable for loading.
+When connecting with a positive page size to legacy clusters with protocol version 1, which does not support paging, paging will be automatically disabled and a warning will be logged.
+Note that this setting controls paging for regular queries; to customize the page size for continuous queries, use the `executor.continuousPaging.pageSize` setting instead.

 Default: **5000**.